andrewpatto/andrewpatto/README.md

 - designed and developed the initial commercial release of an award winning clinical data analytics tool [PenCS CAT](https://www.pencs.com.au/products/cat)
 - was a core member of the team developing the Java IDE for students [BlueJ](https://www.bluej.org)

-I am apparently the only developer in the world *not* experimenting or working with AI.
+~~I am apparently the only developer in the world *not* experimenting or working with AI.~~ I am now working with the AI - I was wrong - it is very useful.

 ### Skill set